marwan91/Behavioral-cloning-project/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of 2 convolution layers neural network with 5x5 filter sizes and depths between 12 and 24 (model.py lines 116-117)
+My model consists of 3 convolution layers neural network with:
+* 6x6 filter sizes and depth of 12 for the first layer
+* 5x5 filter sizes and depth of 24 for the second layer
+* 4x4 filter sizes and depth of 24 for the third layer

+(model.py lines 132-134)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 116-117).
+The model includes RELU layers to introduce nonlinearity, a drop-out layer (code line 138), and the data is normalized in the model using a Keras lambda layer (code line 131).

 #### 2. Attempts to reduce overfitting in the model